Addressing Unboundedness in Quadratically-Constrained Mixed-Integer Problems: Numerical Results

+Care should be given when interpreting this delta measure on \textit{multimodal} landscapes that possess sub-optimal solutions of high-quality.\\ We will assume in what follows that CPLEX locates the global optimizer whenever it outperforms the MIESs.\\ Figure \ref{fig:DeltaIntMaps} presents heat-maps of the above delta measure when considering the best decision vectors attained by the MIESs when compared to the CPLEX vectors.
+The blank/white pixels correspond to the failures of the CPLEX.\\

+The heat-maps unveil complex patterns, even when the MIESs' performance is solid as in (TC-0).
+We would like to delve deeper into the numerical data, and choose to restrict our investigation to the four cases involving only the Cigar and RotEllipse functions (also holding more confidence regarding the optimality of the CPLEX solutions).

-We conclude that the objective function advantage of the \texttt{cma-IH} is rooted in its ability to accomplish better precision for the continuous part of the optimizers.
-The \texttt{mies} seems to identify the correct integers of the optimizers for (TC-0) and (TC-1), but to lack precision of the continuous part on these two test-cases.
+Figure \ref{fig:miER64} presents the boxplots of the delta measure $\Delta_z$ for these four problems.
+As evident in Figure\ref{fig:miER64}[A], the two MIESs obtain similar delta measures for (TC-0).
+The constraint level of $E=30$ seems more challenging.
+Per (TC-1), the delta measure pattern is equivalent to the objective function values' pattern, that is, the \texttt{mies} obtained low delta values only on $c=10$, while the \texttt{cma-IH} usually obtained low values that deteriorated (increased) as the conditioning increased (see Figure\ref{fig:miER64}[B]).
+Next, when examining (TC-3), this trend of similar delta values is kept until the high conditioning of $c=\{10^5,10^6\}$, on which the trend flips and the \texttt{mies} obtains lower delta values with statistical significance (see Figure\ref{fig:miER64}[C]).
+Finally, (TC-4) exhibits a complex pattern of this delta measure.
+The \texttt{cma-IH} accomplishes fine objective function values (see Figure\ref{fig:boxplotsObjF}[D]), and yet its located solutions reside far away from the solutions located by the CPLEX (see Figure\ref{fig:miER64}[D]).
+Interestingly, solutions obtained by the \texttt{mies} are located within moderate delta values from those optima whenever it is successful ($c=10$).
+We hypothesize that this pattern is rooted in the \textit{multimodality} of the integer sub-space of this search landscape.
+We will address it in Section \ref{sec:RRmultimodality}.
+We conclude that the advantage in the objective function attainment of the \texttt{cma-IH} over the \texttt{mies}, when they both converge, is rooted in its ability to accomplish better precision for the continuous part of the optimizers.
+The \texttt{mies} seems to identify the correct integers of the optimizers for (TC-0) and (TC-3), but to lack precision of the continuous part on these two test-cases.
 Altogether, the two MIESs seem competitive in addressing the unbounded integer search, but the \texttt{mies} seems to accomplish higher precision whenever it is able to tackle the problem.
 We will discuss it further in Section \ref{sec:summary}.